-In this article Mike Elms, Technical Manager at Kohler Uninterruptible Power Ltd., a Kohler company, looks at these practical aspects, showing the importance of their role in the UPS installation’s ultimate success.
+In this article Alex Emms, Operations Director at Kohler Uninterruptible Power, looks at these practical aspects, showing the importance of their role in the UPS installation’s ultimate success.

 In the article below, we focus on the setup factors in chronological order, so that their role in the UPS installation’s ultimate success becomes clearly visible.
 We start by preparing for delivery of the UPS equipment, and move forward from there.